BRUSH 29

 - stamping eyeshadow as eyeliner along the lash line (62%)

-- tightlining upper or lower waterline (24%)
+- tightlining the upper waterline or lash roots (24%)

 - creating a small wing or kitten flick (14%)